The Pete Bates Project

 Who We Are

 Pete and Belinda Bates built this platform because Pete grew up inside a home where the pattern was never named.
 He knows what it costs when no one reads it in time.
-Belinda brings twelve years in corrections.
+Belinda brings years in corrections.
 Between them they know what danger looks like before it peaks.

 Why This Work Is Personal